McFit: History

+The RSG Group exited the Spanish market in 2024 and sold all of its McFit studios to the Dutch company Basic Fit N.V., which operates a competing low cost international chain of fitness studios.

 History of the logo

 The first studio opened in 1997 with a banana as the mascot in the logo and the words "The gym for everyone".
 Over the years, only the banderole with the brand name remained.
 The color scheme was always the yellow McFIT lettering on a bright blue background.
 Later the advertising message "Simply look good" followed as an addition on the logo.
 In 2013, there was a revision of the entire design, which is still current today: they revived the original banana, but developed it further and replaced it with a curved, yellow bow on an anthracite background.
 Underneath the bow is the white McFIT lettering.
 The adapted color scheme makes the logo look more discreet overall.
 The advertising message "Simply look good" (German: "Einfach gut aussehen") remained under the brand name.